Table of Contents

 - Concentric/positive: the portion of a repetition that moves against gravity and is typically the harder part of the rep.

 - Agonist muscles: the primary muscles being utilized for a movement, they shorten during the concentric portion.

 - Antagonist muscles: the muscles that oppose the primary muscles being utilized for a movement, they lengthen during the concentric portion.

 - Stabilizer muscles: muscles that provide structural support during a movement without significant shortening or lengthening.

 - Isometric contraction: a muscle contraction that does not result in movement of the joint angles of the active muscles.

 - Tempo: the speed at which each portion of a repetition is performed, typically denoted in numbers to represent seconds or the letter “x” to represent as fast as possible, and generally written in 4 phases such as: eccentric/transition from eccentric to concentric/concentric/transition from concentric to eccentric.
-Example: 2/0/x/1 implies: use a 2 second eccentric, do not pause between the eccentric and concentric, perform the concentric phase as fast as possible, pause 1 second prior to the next eccentric phase.
+Example: 2/0/x/1 implies: use a 2 second eccentric phase, do not pause between the eccentric and concentric phases, perform the concentric phase as fast as possible, and pause 1 second prior to the next eccentric phase.